Athletics Mission Statement

 Most Ransom Everglades teams compete in the Florida High School Athletic Association (FHSAA) and Greater Miami Athletic Conference (GMAC).
 All interscholastic high school teams are under the umbrella of the National Federation of High Schools (NFHS).
 The FHSAA assigns each athletic team to a district based on the school’s population and location.
 The level of competition has no bearing on the assignment.

 Our all-time winning percentage of more than 70 percent speaks to our program's success.
-For the past three seasons, the Miami Herald ranked Ransom Everglades the top high school athletics program in Class 5A-1A in Miami-Dade County, based on our in-class regular season win percentage and playoff records.
+From 2015-17, the Miami Herald ranked Ransom Everglades the top high school athletics program in Class 5A-1A in Miami-Dade County, based on our in-class regular season win percentage and playoff records.
 In 2015-16, Ransom Everglades students Sofia Carrera-Justiz '16 and Michael Colonna '17 were named Dade County Players of the Year.

 Beyond the field, court or pool, all of our teams commit to outreach and volunteer programs within the school and greater Miami community.

-Whether it’s Middle School teams running food drives, or Upper School teams acting as mentors and tutors at local elementary schools, these efforts develop empathy as well as team spirit.
-They are part of the reason we like to think all Ransom Everglades athletes compete with a big heart.
+Whether Middle School teams running food drives, or Upper School teams acting as mentors and tutors at local elementary schools, these efforts develop empathy as well as team spirit.
+They are part of the reason all Ransom Everglades athletes compete with a big heart.